 1. Work in collaboration with at least two of our existing non-profit partners, the FHLBs, the lending community, Native American Advisory Council, and Native homeownership coalitions to engage with lenders, tribal leadership, and TDHEs to socialize the product, identify additional down-payment assistance opportunities, and share best practices.
 2. Provide HeritageOne to at least one additional lender via a negotiated TOB.
 Provide technical assistance to support the lender in implementing and using the product effectively.
 3. Collect HeritageOne loan data and analyze loan performance to help inform a potential product enhancement.
 4. Obtain feedback on the product. - a.
 Survey all lenders with the TOB to determine usability in the market. - b.
 Hold at least three focus groups with industry partners and Native housing intermediaries to gather feedback on potential enhancements.
 5. Determine at least one potential product enhancement based on findings from the assessments conducted.
-6. Continue to support existing and emerging Native housing coalitions.
+6. Continue to support [the Native Tribal Housing Ecosystem Summit as well as](#) existing and emerging Native housing coalitions.
 Convene tribal housing stakeholders to discuss topics related to challenges, opportunities, and potential barriers and solutions.

 1. Publish at least one policy update to our Single-Family Seller/Servicer Guide based on feedback gathered in Year 1.
 2. Update training materials to reflect the Guide change.
 3. Promote the product enhancement through various channels to encourage additional lender adoption and usage.
 Example activities: - a.
 Post product information and resources on Freddie Mac's web site. - b.
-Inform housing industry professionals of HeritageOne product enhancements through learning opportunities, such as webinars and industry events. - c.
+Inform housing industry professionals, [including FHLB members](#), of HeritageOne product enhancements through learning opportunities, such as webinars and industry events. - c.
 Publish articles to Freddie Mac's Single-Family News & Insights web pages and distribute via targeted e-mail.
 4. Provide HeritageOne to at least one additional lender via a negotiated TOB.
 Provide technical assistance to support the lender in implementing and using the product effectively.
-5. Continue to support existing and emerging Native housing coalitions.
+5. Continue to support [the Native Tribal Housing Ecosystem Summit as well as](#) existing and emerging Native housing coalitions.
 Convene tribal housing stakeholders to discuss topics related to challenges, opportunities, and potential barriers and solutions.

 1. Provide HeritageOne to at least one additional lender via a negotiated TOB.
 Provide technical assistance to support the lender in implementing and using the product effectively.
 2. Continue to promote HeritageOne through various channels to encourage additional lender adoption and usage.
 Example activities: - a.
 Review product information and resources on Freddie Mac's web site and refresh content, if needed. - b.
 Provide learning opportunities, such as webinars and participation in industry events, to inform housing industry participants of HeritageOne. - c.
 Publish articles on FreddieMac.com and distribute via targeted e-mail.
-3. Continue to support existing and emerging Native housing coalitions.
+3. Continue to support [the Native Tribal Housing Ecosystem Summit as well as](#) existing and emerging Native housing coalitions.
 Convene tribal housing stakeholders to discuss topics related to challenges, opportunities, and potential barriers and solutions